ristekoss/susunjadwal/README.md

-SusunJadwal V2
+# SusunJadwal

-Made with React, Redux, Webpack stack based on React Boilerplate project, [here](http://reactboilerplate.com)

-How tos:
+### Requirements

-1. Install NodeJS & NPM if you havent.
+1. Ensure NodeJS and NPM are installed
-2. Clone this repo
-3. run `npm run install`
+2. `npm install`
-4. run `npm run start`
+3. Start developmening at localhost:9000/susunjadwal using `npm run start`

-5. start developing:)
+### Building

-p.s.: to build, `run npm build`
+1. `run npm build`

-p.p.s.: docs from the React Boilerplate can be seen on /docs
+### License
 Made with love by SIG Webdev 2016 Ristek Fasilkom UI, originally developed by Pandago Studio.

+Made with React, Redux, Webpack stack based on React Boilerplate project, [here](http://reactboilerplate.com).
+Docs from the React Boilerplate can be seen on /docs.

 Big thanks to Max Stoiber, the creator of React Boilerplate.